-Our mission: To support the literacy goals of adults living in Southwest Minnesota through quality tutoring, community partnerships, and advocacy.
+Our mission is to support the literacy goals of adults and families living in Southwest Minnesota through personalized quality tutoring, community partnerships, and advocacy.

-We welcome questions from learners and possible volunteers.
-Please email Charlotte at email@example.com or give her a call at 507-401-7337.
+We welcome questions from potential learners and volunteers.
+Please email us at firstname.lastname@example.org or call at 507-401-7337 for more information.

-We work with adult learners who are at least 16 years old and no longer in high school.
-We offer tutoring in reading, writing, speaking, listening, basic math, basic computer use, GED (high school equivalency) preparation, or ESL (English as a second or other language).
+We work with adult learners who are at least 17 years old and no longer in high school.
+We offer tutoring in reading, writing, speaking, listening, math, computer use, GED (high school equivalency) preparation, or English for non-native speakers.
 For more information, please click For Learners.

 Tutors receive professional training and continuing education.
 Anyone 18 or older who can read, write, and speak English well can be trained as a literacy tutor.
 Tutors do not need to be professional teachers or have a college degree.
 Potential tutors complete a registration form and are required to participate in an interview.
 For more information, please click For Tutors.